RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 - **Model** is a GPT-3 tool for understanding and generating natural language.
 The best model for generating SQL queries is **gpt-3.5-turbo**.

 - **Temperature** sets the level of creativity of the translation results.
 If you need accurate results, use 0.0.
-For less standard and more creative results, use 0.9.
+For less common and more creative effects, use 0.9.

 - **Write GPT queries to debug log** — select this option if you want to see requests to ChatGPT in the log files.